bapfeld/all_repri/README.md

 # all_repri
 This extension is meant to take all items in a todo.txt file that have a priority level and reprioritize them all at once.
-Default is to move everything up one level, but user can specify number of levels and whether shift is up or down in priority.
+Default is to move everything up one level, but function takes argument to specify number of levels and whether shift is up or down in priority.

+To move a function down in priority, simply use a negative integer.

 If items are already prioritized A, they will maintain the A priority status if shift is upward.
 If items are already prioritized Z, they will maintain Z priority status if shift is downward.
+Items cannot be prioritized beyond these bounds (i.e. a 2 level shift for a (B) priority item will only change it one level to (A) priority.

 Items that have no priority will stay unprioritized.